Laiqingsi/CLOCs_LQS/README.md

 Modify some parameters of the file `generate_data.py` following below instruction.
 Or you can just input this args when you run `python generate_data.py`.

 ```
+'--rootpath' data dir where you save your all data

 '--d2path' Name of the parent folder where the prediction results are stored, for example 'your_clocs_data_path/2D'

 '--d3path' is same as above